luizrcb/foundryvtt-sdm/README.md

 - Character Sheet (Edit Mode / Play Mode) for configuring attacks, power costs, and full ability values.
 - Each attack type (melee, ranged, fantascience, and oldtech) can be configured with a preferred ability and skill.
 - Characters can spend hero dice to modify rolls or regain life (players must configure their main character in the User Configuration menu).
 This can cause dice to explode.
-- Support for group initiative rolls (GM Macro).
+- Support for group initiative rolls (Referee Macro).
 - Shift+click shortcut to skip opening custom roll dialogs.
 - Highly configurable core game values (base defenses, item and trait slots, etc.).
 - Customizable initiative rolls in NPC sheets.
 - Descriptive results for saving throws, reactions, morale (NPC), and targeted attack rolls.
 - Extensive bonus options to simulate backpacks, blessings, curses, injuries, trait effects (see the Active Effects Changes tab for the full list).
-- GM utility macros.
+- Referee utility macros.
 - Drag and drop a power into a power album to easily copy it to the album.
 - Support for mental and social attacks (and defenses) as described in the Vastlands Guidebook (VLG).
 - Full localization for Brazilian Portuguese (pt-BR).